 Ten famous psychology achievements

-Several psychologists have gained notoriety over the years – here’s a list of significant individuals and their contributions to the field.
+Many psychologists have made their name over the years.
+See our list of significant individuals and their contributions to the field.

 Ivan Pavlov was educated in natural sciences in St Petersburg, Russia.
 He was mostly interested in physiology, and while researching the digestive system in dogs he made his most famous discovery – that dogs salivate before the delivery of food.